 In so far as we are obliged either to verify previously provided details or to request additional details regarding a User or Business Client, this for compelling reasons or reasons of great importance (example: detecting fraud, investigating incidents, by court order), the Users and Business Clients undertake to cooperate fully and without delay.

-The budget loaded by the Direct User will be refunded to the Direct User on termination of the agreement at the end of the second month following the month in which the agreement was terminated.
+The Private Budget loaded by the Direct User will be refunded to the Direct User on termination of the agreement at the end of the second month following the month in which the agreement was terminated.
 Olympus Mobility applies this period purely to allow for any additional costs that might be registered on the Direct User’s part in the period following termination.
 No interest will be paid on any amount to be refunded.
 Refund does not imply the waiver of any right of action.